Write an equation for the formation of each compound from its ele... | Pearson+ Channels

 Write an equation for the formation of each compound from

-its elements in their standard states, and find ΔH °rxn for each in
+its elements in their standard states, and find ΔH °f for each in

 Appendix IIB.